openscm/pymagicc/README.rst

     "Model Description and Calibration."
 Atmospheric Chemistry and Physics 11: 1417-1456.
     `https://doi.org/10.5194/acp-11-1417-2011 <https://dx.doi.org/10.5194/acp-11-1417-2011>`_

-If you use Pymagicc in your research, please additionaly cite
+If you use Pymagicc in your research, please additionally cite

     R. Gieseke, S. N. Willner and M. Mengel, (2018).
 Pymagicc: A Python wrapper for the simple climate model MAGICC.
 Journal of Open Source Software, 3(22),